dhidas/id09-1_CDI_ivu18_2.4m/README.md

 ## Disclaimer
 This code is an incomplete example which is largely untested.
 There is no guarantee of functionality or usability.
 It is only meant as an example.
 Use at your own risk.

+## CSS
+Some starting CSS files are located in the CSS subfolder.
+The starting page for this is main.opi, which should have the correct MACROs so this should be the default entry point.

+## EPICS
+The EPICS portion for most IO, coordinate systems, etc exists.
+Most things specific to the ID controls will be found in IVU18App/Db/IVU18.db and IVU18App/Db/ivu18_motorstatus.template.
+Other files in this folder contain some standard definitions.
+The startup script currently runs ouf of the iocBoot/iocapp/ directory.  cd to this directory then run ./st.cmd

 ## Motor Setup
 Motors are configured the following way:
 * #1 - Gap Upstream (GU)